 Initially we work with hand drawn plans and cardboard models (when needed) to ‘test’ ideas as the design is being developed.
-These small-scale models (1:200) help to explain the design concepts, siting and architectural form being proposed and are a really useful tool for discussion with the client and within the office.
+These small-scale models (1:200) help explain the design concepts, siting and architectural form being proposed and are a really useful tool for discussion with the client and within the practice.

 Progressive concept models